+The applicant proposes allowing two different types of transfers within the CDD Concept Plan.
 The first type would allow the applicant to transfer up to 15% of the building square footage allotted for one block to another block.
 This transfer type would be further limited, as a practical matter, by the maximum building height for each block, which would not have a transfer allowance and therefore could not be increased.
 The second type of transfer would allow for the increase or decrease in the square footages of each use category, as they will be shown on the revised CDD Concept Plan or subsequent version of the CDD Concept Plan, by up to 20%.
 No increases in the total maximum allowable square footage across the entire site would be permitted, nor would the amount of retail/commercial square footage be allowed to decrease below the minimum of approximately 230,000 square feet.